chrisliatas/greek-xmltv/README.md

 ## UPDATE 2025-12-31

 *The Digea EPG moved to new JSON endpoints (`/el/api/epg/*`) and the crawler has been updated accordingly.
+ERT channel schedules now come from `https://www.ert.gr/tv/program/` (per-channel pages).
 The Splash dependency has been removed, so the stack now runs as a single crawler service.*

 ## Description